Post by RapTor_X_ on Jan 2, 2017 7:47:05 GMT

 - FPS Boost: This affects the PC version mostly as Broughy explains here.
 The higher your FPS the faster your car can go under certain conditions.
 This is true for the 60 FPS you would aim for on PC vs. the 30 FPS you get on consoles, so you can't really compare lap times between PC and consoles.
 But this effect is even more noticable, when you compare 60 FPS to 100+ FPS on PC.
 We usually cap FPS to 60 in events using VSync for example, so noone can take advantage of having an ultra-expensive graphics card.
 The reason behind this is connected with the speed gain of using bumps and curbs explained in more detail at level 3.
 The speed gain resulting from suspension compression is muliplied by running the game on higher FPS.
 Broughy covered this effect in detail in this video explaining the crazy speed boosts the new cars of the Cunning Stunts were getting, which has been patched lately with the Bikers update, meaning that you won't get suspension compression all the time anymore.
 The knowledge about FPS Boost is more about fairness than something you need to do to get faster.
 If are into hotlapping and going for record lap times, you have to consider the FPS your game is running and also the FPS the person is getting, who has set the record you try to beat.
 There is a forum thread in which a couple of users try to figure out, which settings are influencing the FPS boost most, like locked FPS (in-game vs. externally) or unlimited, constant or fluctuating FPS in different ranges.

 - Wiggle boost: Curious NoDo members found out that some cars go faster in a straight line when you wiggle them constantly.
-By wiggling your car, you are able to generate suspension compressions with some cars, which lead to a small speed boosts.
+By wiggling your car, you are able to generate suspension compressions with some cars, which lead to a speed boosts.
+Depending on the car this boost can be quite significant as you can see in this comparison video by @giordanop .
 This should obviously not be part of clean racing, not even when you are alone on a straight.
 It's basically as ridiculous as having to wheelie all the time in motorcycle races.